MongoEngine/mongoengine/docs/guide/defining-documents.rst

 well.
 If a whole batch of employees is removed, all profile pages that are linked are removed as well.

-Its value can take any of the following constants:
+The :attr:`reverse_delete_rule` attribute can take any of the following values:

 :const:`mongoengine.DO_NOTHING`
   This is the default and won't do anything.
 Deletes are fast, but may cause